sergiocallegari/PyDSM/doc/source/vendored-code.rst

 .. _included_code:

-Code included in PyDSM
+Code vendored in PyDSM
 ----------------------

-Versions 0.9.x of PyDSM include the ``cvxpy`` package by Tomas Tinoco de Rubira.
+Since version 0.9.0, PyDSM has vendored the original ``cvxpy`` package by Tomas Tinoco de Rubira.

-This is a discontinued library for modeling convex optimization problems in Python.
-It has been superseeded by another library by Steven Diamond, Eric Chu and Stephen Boyd that carries the same name, but has a different API.
+This was likely the first Python package to provide a modeling framework for convex optimization problems.
+It has since been discontinued and superseded by another package —also called ``cvxpy``— developed by Steven Diamond, Eric Chu, and Stephen Boyd, which follows a different API.

-Since PyDSM was developed on the API of the former ``cvxpy``, in order to support functionality the former ``cvxpy`` package is distributed inside PyDSM as a temporary solution.
-In the long term, PyDSM will move to use the newer ``cvxpy`` by Steven Diamond.

-The ``cvxpy`` library provided with PyDSM was originally distributed under the GPL3 license by its original author.
-See the source files for further information.
-The PyDSM distribution installs it outside of the ``pydsm`` package as ``cvxpy_tinoco`` in order to avoid name conflicts with the newer ``cvxpy``.

-The version shipped is the latest available from the original author plus patches by Sergio Callegari and others.
-Some of these patches fix minor errors with the code.
-A substantial set of patches is used to make all the internal imports of the library relative, in order to make the library relocatable to a new name.
+PyDSM was originally developed against Tinoco de Rubira’s ``cvxpy``.
+When development of that package ceased and the new ``cvxpy`` emerged, there arose a need to maintain compatibility and ensure a smooth transition.
+The goals were:

+* to preserve full reproducibility of published scientific results, avoiding significant variations caused by changes in the underlying optimization code;
+* to allow meaningful comparison between the two codebases on the optimization problems relevant to PyDSM, both in terms of accuracy and computational efficiency.

+For these reasons, PyDSM began supporting both versions of ``cvxpy`` by vendoring the original one.
+Tinoco de Rubira’s ``cvxpy`` was originally distributed under the GPLv3 license.
+Its original codebase has now disappeared from the web, but in PyDSM it is vendored as :mod:`pydsm.cvxpy_tdr` to distinguish it from the newer ``cvxpy``.
+The licensing and copyright information is fully preserved.
+The vendored copy is based on the last release by the original author, with patches by Sergio Callegari and others.
+While some patches fix minor issues, most of them convert internal imports to relative imports, to enable renaming and vendoring of the package without conflicts.

+Now that the new ``cvxpy`` has matured, offers much better performance, and alternatives such as ``PICOS`` have become available, the vendoring of the original ``cvxpy`` is expected to be phased out in the near future.